 Section 1798.100: Consumer rights to data disclosure and access

-- Do you tell California residents’ (“consumers”) immediately, while it is happening, that your business is collecting their information, and why you are collecting it?
+- Do you tell California residents (“consumers”) immediately, while it is happening, that your business is collecting their information, and for what business purposes you are collecting it?
 Are these privacy notices succinct and easy to understand?

 - Do you comply with consumer requests free of charge regarding the collection of their data?
 Do you first verify the identity of the person making the request?

-- Upon receiving verified requests, do you delete California consumers’ information promptly?
+- Upon receiving verified requests, do you delete California consumers’ information promptly from your data inventory?
 You can refrain if the data falls under one of these categories:

 - It’s needed for legal purposes

 - Your business (or business partner) needs it to do your work

 - It’s free speech

 - You need it to complete a transaction for the consumer or fulfill a contract

 - You’re using it to identify and repair system errors